iluha69/iluha69/README.md

-- 👋 Hi, I’m @iluha69
+- 👋 Hi, I’m skull💀
-- 👀 I’m interested in Python
+- 👀 I’m interested in programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on ...
+- 📫 tg: @iluhaxtilted
-- 📫 How to reach me ...
+- 📫 ds: scamerzak1
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 iluha69/iluha69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.